 Where the organization is responsible for the design of its products, the organization must consider the potential consequences of failure due to the nature of the products or services.

 |8.3.4||Design And Development Controls||7.3.4||Design And Development Review||These requirements are comparable to the requirements from ISO 9001:2008.
 It is likely that organizations complying with ISO 9001:2008 will already be undertaking the activities required by this clause|

 |8.3.5||Design And Development Outputs||7.3.3||Design And Development Outputs|

 |8.3.6||Design And Development Changes||7.3.7||Design & Development Changes|

-From start to finish, these procedures serve to guide a company in the right direction when they are planning and developing their product.
+From start to finish, these steps and their procedure serve to guide a company in the right direction when they are planning and developing their product.

-To summarize these steps, they will begin with a concrete idea for the product, accompanied by a solid plan of action, followed by more detailed planning, trial and error with a physical prototype, and changes to improve these areas.
+To summarize these steps, you will begin with a concrete idea for a product, accompanied by a solid plan of action, followed by more detailed planning, a physical prototype, and changes to improve these areas.

 This is a new requirement that mandates the introduction of a design and development process where this activity is required.
 You should seek and record evidence that, where applicable, your organization has implemented a design and development process to allow effective product or service provision, where the requirements for products and services are not defined by the customer or interested parties.

 This requirement expands upon the requirements from ISO 9001:2008 Clause 7.3.1 – Design and Development Planning.
 It is likely that if your organization already complies with ISO 9001:2008, you will already be undertaking the activities required by this clause.